On the Algebraic Properties of Flame Graphs: Main Definitions

 Since $\Phi_S^+$ is closed under finite sums of its elements, we can see that we can construct a flame graph from a given flame chart $\chi=((t_1, f_1), \ldots,(t_n, f_n))$ by taking the sum of all of its flame graphs, viz.

 This aggregation process provides a link between deterministic and statistical profiling, for we can regard the aggregation performed on statistical profiling data as a way of providing a statistical representation of $f_\chi$.
-In some visualisation tools, like \cite{speedscope}, this operation can be performed by switching to the so-called \emph{left-heavy} mode.
+In some visualisation tools, like \cite{speedscope}, this operation can be performed by switching to the so-called \emph{left-heavy} mode, which is the process of aggregating the same collapsed stacks to the left to produce a single flame graph.
+Clearly, this procedure destroys the time information that is encoded in the flame chart, with no possibility of recovering it.